 Here are the high points

-The standard Part B premium amount in 2019 is $135.50 (or higher depending on your income).
+The standard Part B premium amount in 2020 is $144.30 (or higher depending on your income).
 However, most people who get Social Security benefits pay less than this amount.
 This is because the Part B premium increased more than the cost-of-living increase for 2017 Social Security benefits.
-If you pay your Part B premium through your monthly Social Security benefit, you’ll pay less ($109 on average).
-Social Security will tell you the exact amount you’ll pay for Part B in 2019.
+If you pay your Part B premium through your monthly Social Security benefit, you may pay less.
+Social Security will tell you the exact amount you’ll pay for Part B in 2020.
 You’ll pay the standard premium amount if: